🌲 Front Range Plant FinderPlant finder

 Sedum kamtschaticum

 Russian stonecrop (Sedum kamtschaticum) is a groundcover suited to the Colorado Front Range.
-It matures to about 4–8 in tall and 12–18 in wide, needs low water, and prefers full sun to part.
+It matures to about 4–8 in tall and 12–18 in wide, needs low water, and prefers full sun to partial shade.
 More restrained than S. spurium; star-shaped yellow blooms age to orange.
 Bee favorite.

 Photos